-The AMCI Net Configurator utility can be used to change the communications protocol used by the SMD23E2 or SMD24E2.
+The built-in webserver on the unit or the AMCI Net Configurator utility can be used to change the communications protocol used by the SMD23E2 or SMD24E2.
 This is typically done while setting the IP address.
-Specifically, follow the steps in section 2.2c, Use the AMCI NET Configurator Utility which starts on page 100.
+Specifically, follow the steps in section 2.2b, Use the Embedded Web Server, which starts on page 106, or section 2.2c, Use the AMCI NET Configurator Utility which starts on page 109.